High-Order Epistasis Detection Using Factorization Machine with Quadratic Optimization Annealing and MDR-Based Evaluation: Introduction

 FMQA is a black-box optimization method proposed by Kitai et al.~\cite{kitai2020designing}.
+Originally, FMQA was referred to as factorization machine with quantum annealing.
 The FMQA algorithm uses a factorization machine (FM)~\cite{rendle2010factorization} as a surrogate model, and optimizes the acquisition function using Ising machines.
-Ising machines have attracted attention as fast and high-precision solvers for combinatorial optimization problems~\cite{mohseni2022ising}, operating with various internal algorithms~\cite{mohseni2022ising, kikuchi2025effectiveness} such as simulated annealing~\cite{kirkpatrick1983optimization} and quantum annealing~\cite{kadowaki1998quantum}.
-FMQA has been applied across a wide range of domains~\cite{tamura2025black}, including benchmark problems of combinatorial optimization~\cite{nakano2025optimization}, structure optimization of photonic crystal lasers~\cite{inoue2022towards}, and peptide design~\cite{tucs2023quantum}.
-It has been reported to identify combinations achieving better objective values with significantly fewer function evaluations than Bayesian optimization and genetic algorithms~\cite{inoue2022towards, suga2024feasibility, kondo2025simultaneous}.
+Ising machines have attracted attention as fast and high-precision solvers for combinatorial optimization problems~\cite{mohseni2022ising}, operating with various internal algorithms~\cite{mohseni2022ising, kikuchi2025effectiveness} such as simulated annealing (SA)~\cite{kirkpatrick1983optimization} and quantum annealing (QA)~\cite{kadowaki1998quantum}.
+FMQA has been applied across a wide range of domains~\cite{tamura2025black}, including material design~\cite{kitai2020designing, nawa2023quantum}, engineering design~\cite{inoue2022towards, matsumori2022application}, and peptide design~\cite{tucs2023quantum}.
+It has been reported to identify combinations achieving better objective values with fewer function evaluations than Bayesian optimization and genetic algorithms~\cite{kitai2020designing, inoue2022towards, nawa2023quantum}.
 Therefore, FMQA has the potential to substantially reduce the number of MDR evaluations required for epistasis detection.

 The rest of this paper is organized as follows.
 Section~\ref{sec:method} reviews the preliminary methodologies, FMQA and MDR, and introduces the proposed method.
 Section~\ref{sec:experimental_evaluation} describes the experimental setup and presents results and discussion.
 Section~\ref{sec:conclusion} presents the conclusions and future work.